figtools/figgy.docs/docs/faq/index.md

 rollbacks, and different deployment strategies.
 AppConfig is totally compatible with Figgy since it uses ParameterStore as its configuration backend.

-Figgy & AppConfig perform different duties.
+Figgy and AWS AppConfig perform different duties.
 Figgy is designed to help you maintain your application config tree and avoid common mistakes in config management pre-deployment.
 AppConfig kicks-in after or during your deployment.

 ---